Ronald Kapaz

-Ronald Kapaz is a Brazilian graphic designer and brand strategy consultant.
+Ronald Kapaz (born November 16, 1956) is a Brazilian graphic designer and brand strategy consultant.

 Life

 Born in São Paulo on November 16, 1956, he has been actively working since 1979, and is recognized as one of the pioneers in graphic design, strategic thinking and branding as inseparable parts of the construction and expression of brands in Brazil.

 Graduated in architecture from FAU/USP in 1979, he founded, together with André Poppovic and Giovanni Vannucchi, Oz Strategy+Design, which had a widely recognized role in the innovation, leadership and the creation of a unique Brazilian design culture.
 The company received several national and international awards throughout its 40 years of existence.